datacamp-content-public/courses-r-from-scratch/chapter2.md

 ---
 title: 'Data frames and functions'
-description: 'Data frames contain columns of data.
-We use functions to examine data frames.'
+description: 'We use functions to examine data frames.'
 ---

 ## Functions and the data frame